pbisen/pbisen.github.io/content/AI/inference-platform.md

 # Building a Scalable AI Inference Platform on Kubernetes

-At CRED, I built an AI inference platform on Kubernetes that enabled easy deployment and management of machine learning models across the organization.
+I built an AI inference platform on Kubernetes that enabled easy deployment and management of machine learning models across the organization.
 This post details the architecture, implementation, and lessons learned from creating a scalable, production-grade ML serving system.

 ## The Challenge